 - An Alaskan Lifestyle Blog

-- Join the High Latitude Style Tribe for Your Entertainment, and Inspiration
+- Join the High Latitude Style VIPs for Your Entertainment, and Inspiration

 What You Can Find on High Latitude Style

-On the blog you can find fashion (including fashion reviews, styling tricks, leather fashion, sustainable fashion, second hand, and fashion history), science related to fashion and Alaska (e.g. “warmth” of clothing, air quality in Alaska, earthquakes, weather and climate, dressing for the weather of a climate region) and about the Alaskan lifestyle at the Last Frontier including travel tips, ice roads, wildlife.
+On this fashion and Alaskan lifestyle blog you can find fashion (including fashion reviews, styling tricks, leather fashion, sustainable fashion, second hand, and fashion history), science related to fashion and Alaska (e.g. “warmth” of clothing, air quality in Alaska, weather and climate, dressing for the weather of a climate region) and about the Alaskan lifestyle at the Last Frontier including travel tips, ice roads, wildlife.

 Ageless Fashion Inaugural Outfit